-Triund a small hill station in the Kangra district in the state of Himachal Pradesh, India is definitely a must go to place for everyone who visits McLeodganj.
+Triund a small hill station in the Kangra district in the state of Himachal Pradesh, India is definitely a must-go-to place for everyone who visits McLeodganj.
 It is at a height of 2,828 m and is a part of Dharamkot.
 Unlike McLeodganj where one can reach via Bus, one has to trek a minimum of 6 KM to reach Triund.

 Triund can be reached from either of the two routes, one starting from Dharamkot via Gallu Devi Temple or from Bhagsu Nag via Shiva Café.
-Having trekked on both the routes, it is recommended to reach the top via Dharamkot route and descend via Shiva Café route.
+Having trekked on both the routes, it is recommended to reach the top via the Dharamkot route and descend via the Shiva Café route.

 Gallu Devi temple which acts as the starting point of the trek is at a distance of 2.5 KM from the Main Square and can be approached on foot and even in Autos/Taxis, though they charge a premium which can be easily avoided by walking all the way to Gallu Devi temple